 How to Identify the Function from the Graph

 In mathematics, a function is a rule or a relation that maps elements from one set, called the domain, to elements of another set, called the range.
 The primary characteristic that distinguishes a function from a general relation is that each element in the domain must be associated with exactly one element in the range.
+For additional educational resources, visit the U.S. Department of Education website.

-Step-by-step Guide to Identify the Function from the Graph
+Step-by-Step Guide to Identify the Function from the Graph

-Here is a step-by-step guide to identify the function from the graph:
+Here is a step-by-step guide to identify the function from the graph: For additional educational resources, visit the U.S. Department of Education website.

 Step 1: Foundational Grounding